Sport in Chile: Cricket

 Cricket has been played in Chile since 1829, and the first club, the Valparaíso Cricket Club was formed in 1860.
 Chile's first international fixture was played in 1893 against Argentina.

 Interest in the game had waned after the Second World War, and Chile did not become a member of the International Cricket Council until 2002.
 Although, the sport regained some popularity due to the national team's participation at the World Cricket League, and the Chile women's national cricket team at the Women's version of the ICC Americas Championship.
 The national team's first international engagement as an ICC affiliate member was the Division 3 tournament of the ICC Americas Championship, played in Suriname in February 2006.
 The Chileans finished in third place, their only win coming against Brazil.

 The February 2008 edition of the Division 3 tournament was held in Argentina.
-Chile defeated Belize, Turks & Caicos Islands, and Peru only to lose to Brazil.
+Chile defeated Belize, Turks and Caicos Islands, and Peru only to lose to Brazil.
 Chile finished the tournament second due to the net run rate.

 Currently, Chile is a member of the ICC and actively develops programs for children.
 Although the sport in Chile is poorly understood and has very few athletes who practice it.
 Beach cricket has become very popular on the beaches of the Central Coast in the summer months.
 The second International Beach Cricket Tournament was held in February 2009 on the beach of Las Salinas Viña del Mar, in which more than eighty players, domestic and foreign, divided into ten teams.